 Denominator Exclusions, correction made by replacing reference to “Table LBP-D”, to refer to HEDIS Inpatient Value Set

-Numerators, eliminated the Inappropriate Rate numerator and all associated language.Sub-Sub-Metric #1
+Numerators, eliminated the Inappropriate Rate numerator and all associated language.

+Numerator Description removed, as duplicative of Metric Numerator

+Metric numerator duplicated, renamed as “Sub-Sub-Metric #1 Numerator” and “Metric #2 Numerator”, and repositioned to follow the respective metric’s denominator

+Moved Denominator Exclusions to follow Metric #2 Numerator

+Moved Denominator Codes and Numerator Codes under a new section titled “Metric Codes”, which follows Denominator Exclusions.

+Denominator Codes, added clarifiers to the respective value sets: “For both metrics”, “for Sub-Sub-Metric #1”, “For Metric #2”

+Numerator Codes

+Added to title “for both Metrics #1 and #2”

-Sub-Sub-Metric #1Numerator Codes, renamed Tables LBP-A, LBP-B, and LBP-C, to be Tables LBP-C, LBP-D, and LBP-E
+renamed Tables LBP-A, LBP-B, and LBP-C, to be Tables LBP-C, LBP-D, and LBP-E

+Removed reference to NCQA Use of Imaging for Low Back Pain measure as no longer relevant to 3.2.4

 Table LBP-E, updated link to “most current HEDIS NDC List”

 Modification from Native Specification